jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 non-experimental WebM enabled versions, and users upgrade to those versions.

-There is no single combination of containers and codecs that works in all HTML5 browsers.

 HTML5 specifies that all elements (other than <source> elements) that are children of a <video> element must be ignored altogether.
 That allows you to use HTML5 in newer browsers and fall back to Flash gracefully in older browsers, without requiring any fancy JavaScript hacks.

-While we're on the subject of legacy platforms, I should point out that many older mobile phone platforms had their own device-specific geolocation API's.